 In EN-DC, measurement results according to measurement configuration from the MeNB are encoded according to NR RRC when they are provided by MeNB to SgNB in SgNB Addition Request message.
 During SN initiated SN change procedure, measurement results according to measurement configuration from SgNB are encoded according to NR RRC when they are provided by MeNB to SgNB in SgNB Addition Request message.

+For EN-DC, measurement results of SN’s serving cells are not included as serving cell results in measurement report for MN, and measurement results of MN’s serving cells are not included in measurement report for SN.